Sarah Gilmartin, Manager

 Situated in open countryside, just two miles outside of Chesterfield, Tapton Grove provides expert mental health nursing, rehabilitation, recovery and respite services.
-Our aim is to help people live more independent and enjoyable lives in a homely and secure environment.
-We have 63 high-quality single rooms, split over three separate buildings, offering all the benefits of small group accommodation.
+Our aim is to help people live more independent and enjoyable lives in a homely and safe environment.
+We have 62 high-quality single rooms, split over seven units across our site, offering all the benefits of small group accommodation.

-Tapton Grove is set within 12 acres of well-maintained grounds and woodland, away from the destabilisers of a busy environment, yet close to Chesterfield town centre.
-We offer transport to enable people to access local services and facilities.
+Tapton Grove is set within 12 acres of well-maintained grounds and woodland, yet is still close to Chesterfield town centre – allowing people to access local services and facilities.

 Tel: 01246 274 178

 Tapton Grove has nursing and residential accommodation divided over three self-contained homes within the grounds.

 We encourage and support clients to develop their personal living skills, achieve maximum independence and reach their full potential.
 Our community support packages are tailored individually to promote social inclusion.
 Each person is allocated a named nurse and support worker and they are actively involved in developing and reviewing their own person-centred care plan.